squirrel-project/squirrel_nav/README.md

 `sudo apt-get install ros-hydro-octovis` to install it and `octovis octomap_name.ot` to show the 3D Octomap.

-##TODO: Using RGBD-SLAM to create an 3D OCTOMAP
+## TODO: Using RGBD-SLAM to create an 3D OCTOMAP

+The package `squirrel_rgbd_mapping` package hasn't been tested on Indigo.
+If you compile on Indigo, just ignore the package (this can be done just by creating an empty file `CATKIN_IGNORE` inside the package folder).